Maszz/go-bitkub-sdk/README.md

 ## This Module is in initial development it not support majority of a api

 some modules behave differently from documentation.
 This makes it difficult to Test.
 Need Manualy call on every endpoint to test json responses it works correctly.
-Make sure you have read binance API document before continuing.
+Make sure you have read Bitkub API document before continuing.

 ## API List